Data-Mechanics/course-2019-spr-proj/hxjia_jiahaozh/README.md

 # CS504 Data-Mechanics Project 2
 ## Narrative
 The idea of this project was to categorize the airbnb houses based on reviews and prices.
 We decided the best way as choosing houses with lower prices and higher review scores.
 Figure 1 and Figure 2 show the basic housing distribution scatter plot on Google map and the corresponding heatmap to show the housing density in areas.
 At first, for statistical analysis part, we used seaborn library to plot prices distribution and review scores distribution.
 And we calculated the correlation coefficient between prices and review scores and the the correlation coefficient between prices and the number of reviews.
-For optimization and constraint satisfaction part, we need only those houses, the number of reviews of which is larger than 10 because small number of reviews is not representative.
-Then we calculated Within-Cluster-Sum-of-Squares(WCSS) under different K values to choose best K to do perform kmeans based on prices and review scores.
+For optimization and constraint satisfaction part, we needed only those houses, the number of reviews of which is larger than 10 because small number of reviews is not representative.
+Then we calculated Within-Cluster-Sum-of-Squares(WCSS) under different K values to choose best K to do kmeans based on prices and review scores.
 Next we did kmeans to cluster houses.
 Finally, we plotted each cluster according to latitudes and longtitudes on googlemap using different colors.
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Housing_Scatter_Map.png" />
 <p align="center">Figure 1</p>
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Housing_Heap_Map.png" />
 <p align="center">Figure 2</p>

 ## Authentication
-We used Google Map API in KMEANS.py to plot on googlemap and the api key is required.
+We used Google Map API in KMEANS.py to plot googlemap and the api key is required.

 ## Data Transformation
 This part was implemented in id_month_price_score_lat_long.py